Enver Mujezinović: Operation Trebević

 On 26 October 1993, Operation Trebević was launched at Mujezinović's direction.
 The operation led to the death of Bosnian gangster and war criminal Mušan Topalović, the arrest of Ramiz Delalić, and the firing of chief of staff Sefer Halilović.

 Later years

-Mujezinović was arrested in 2002, the same year as Bakir Alispahic, on charges of terrorism, political murders, abuse of power, and espionage for Iran.
-Both he and Alisphaic were released due to intervention by Alija Izetbegović.
+Mujezinović was arrested in 2002, the same year as Bakir Alispahić, on charges of terrorism, political murders, abuse of power, and espionage for Iran.
+Both he and Alispahić were released due to intervention by Alija Izetbegović.

 Mujezinović has continued to work in Bosnia, both as an inspector for military equipment and as the Deputy Director of the Federation Directorate of Defence Industry Factories.